dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 You may wonder why the OptionButtons have accelerator keys but the CommandButtons lack such a feature.
 Generally, OK and Cancel buttons never have accelerator keys because they can be accessed from the keyboard.
 Pressing

-Enter is equivalent to clicking OK because the control’s Default property is True.
+Enter is equivalent to clicking OK because the control's Default property is True.

-Pressing Esc is equivalent to clicking Cancel because the control’s Cancel property
+Pressing Esc is equivalent to clicking Cancel because the control's Cancel property

 is True.

 Adding event-handler procedures

-Now it’s time to make the UserForm actually do something.
-Here’s how to add an
+Now it's time to make the UserForm actually do something.
+Here's how to add an

 event-handler procedure for the Cancel and OK buttons: